Nynergy/vexes/README.md

 At the moment, here's what the library offers:

 - Engine Base Class
+    - Simple setup and run
 - Drawing Utils
     - Easily draw characters, strings, lines, boxes, and more
+- Panel Base Class
+    - Takes care of sizing, resizing, and drawing

 ------------------------------------------------------------------------------